kubermatic/docs/content/kubermatic/main/architecture/supported-providers/vsphere/vsphere.en.md

 #### Infrastructure Management

-For provisioning actions of KKP in the scope of a user cluster, a technical user (e.g. `cust-infra-user-cluster`) is needed:
+For infrastructure (e.g. VMs, tags and networking) provisioning actions of KKP in the scope of a user cluster, the following roles have to be added to the existing user (if a single set of credentials is used) or an additional technical user (e.g. `cust-infra-user-cluster`) is needed that has the following roles attached:

 {{< tabs name="Infrastructure Management" >}}
 {{% tab name="k8c-user-vcenter" %}}